The city of dreaming spires, Oxford is a beautiful city packed with places to see. Looking for the best things to do in Oxford? Here’s where to start.

 The Pitt Rivers Museum is one of Oxford’s quirkier and most interesting museums.

-Don’t make my mistake – this really is one of the top things to do in Oxford.
+Don’t judge a book by its cover – this really is one of the top things to do in Oxford.
 Walking around the well-presented exhibits, which are ordered by type and by date, is a peek into faraway cultures.

 Admission is free but there is a suggested donation of £5.